-Investigational devices that require FDA marketing approval in the United States but have not received such approval, may be exported to countries belonging to the European Union, European Economic Area, and to some other specified countries, provided that the device is intended for investigational use in accordance with the laws of the importing country; has been manufactured in accordance with the FDA's good manufacturing practices; is labeled on the outside of the shipping carton "for export only," is not sold or offered for sale in the United States; and complies with the specifications of the foreign purchaser.
+Investigational devices that require FDA pre-marketing approval in the United States but have not received such approval, may be exported to countries belonging to the European Union, European Economic Area, and to some other specified countries, provided that the device is intended for investigational use in accordance with the laws of the importing country; has been manufactured in accordance with the FDA's good manufacturing practices or ISO standards; is labeled on the outside of the shipping carton "for export only," is not sold or offered for sale in the United States; and complies with the specifications of the foreign purchaser.
 The export of an investigational device for investigational use to any other country requires prior authorization from the FDA.
 An investigational device may be exported for commercial use only as described below, under "Foreign Regulation."
 Drugs.
-We, or a manufacturer of a chemotherapy agent, must obtain FDA approval of a supplemental or original new drug application for a chemotherapy product providing for its use with the Delcath system before the system may be marketed in the U.S. to deliver that agent to the liver or any other site.
+We, or a manufacturer of a chemotherapy agent, must obtain FDA pre-marketing approval of a supplemental or original new drug application for a chemotherapy product providing for its use with the Delcath system before the system may be marketed in the United States to deliver that agent to the liver or any other site.
+We have budgeted the coverage of the filing costs associated with obtaining such approval which, after it has been obtained, would not have a negative effect on the manufacturers of doxorubicin.
+Rather, they will have the opportunity to expand the use of the drug as a result of changing their label to include the Delcath labeling.

 Clinical trials to support the relabeling of doxorubicin to provide for its use with the Delcath system must be conducted in accordance with the FDA's investigational new drug regulations.
-Phase III trial protocols have been approved by the FDA under the Company's investigational new drug application.
+Phase III clinical trial protocols have been approved by the FDA under the Company's investigational new drug application.
 FDA regulations also require that prior to initiating the trials the sponsor of the trials obtain investigational review board approval from each investigational site that will conduct the trials.
 We have identified ten medical centers that have expressed an interest in conducting the trials.
 The investigational review boards at two of these medical centers have given their approval to have the clinical trials conducted at their institutions.
 We are seeking the approval of investigational review boards at additional medical centers by assembling and providing them with information with respect to the trials.